elucian/bee/syntax/control.md

 **pattern**

 ```
-cycle
+cycle:
   ...
-  skip if condition
+  skip if condition;
   ...
-  stop if condition
+  stop if condition;
   ...
-repeat
+repeat;
 ```

 **notes**